gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 that take the rough sketch above and make it a pretty ggplot.

-Of course I should mention that what you’ll find below isn’t even the full story of the plots you see in this post, it turned out to be the first sketch of the code that I actually used to create the plots.
+Of course I should mention that what you’ll find below isn’t even the full story of the plots you see in this post.
+It turned out to be an intermediate sketch of the code that I actually used to create the plots.
-It also turns out that I’m pretty good at writing code that creates more problems that I need to solve with code.
+It also turns out that I’m pretty good at writing code that creates more problems that I need to solve with more code.

 A few preliminaries:
 I’ll use the [Outfit font](https://fonts.google.com/specimen/Outfit?query=outfit)